japila-books/apache-spark-internals/docs/rpc/RpcEnv.md

 * PersistenceEngine is requested to readPersistedData

-* NettyRpcEnv is requested to xref:rpc:NettyRpcEnv.adoc#deserialize[deserialize]
+* NettyRpcEnv is requested to rpc:NettyRpcEnv.md#deserialize[deserialize]

 === [[endpointRef]] endpointRef Method